top of page

 We confirm that the notarization complies with Florida law and is eligible for Apostille processing through the Florida Department of State.

-• Step 3: Submission to the Florida Department of State
+• Step 3: Submission to the Florida Secretary of State

-Your document is submitted to the Division of Corporations, Apostille Section, in Tallahassee for authentication.
+Your document is submitted to the Division of Corporations, Secretary of State's office, Apostille Section, in Tallahassee for authentication.

 • Step 4: Apostille Issuance

-The Department of State affixes the Apostille certificate to your document, certifying its authenticity for international use.
+The Secretary of State affixes the Apostille certificate to your document, certifying its authenticity for international use.

 • Step 5: Return and Delivery